-- a) All new development within the Downtown Commercial designation shall be on municipal water and wastewater systems; - b) It is intended that the permitted commercial uses would be developed on the ground floor, and that residential uses would establish above the commercial uses; - c) All new development shall reflect the scale, density and massing of surrounding structures, incorporating historical detailing and exhibiting a façade that is in keeping with the historic character of the downtown; - d) On street parking will be maintained and encouraged.
+- a) All new development within the Downtown Commercial designation shall be on municipal water and wastewater systems; - It is intended that the permitted commercial uses would be developed on the ground floor, and that residential uses would establish above the commercial uses; - c) All new development shall reflect the scale, density and massing of surrounding structures, incorporating historical detailing and exhibiting a façade that is in keeping with the historic character of the downtown;

+- d) On street parking will be maintained and encouraged and bicycle parking will be provided where appropriate near main shopping areas.
 Additional parking shall be encouraged in central parking lots and rear yards.
-Such parking lots shall be adequately landscaped and provide convenient pedestrian access to the main shopping areas.
-The Zoning By-law may contain parking exemptions for Downtown Commercial uses; - New automotive uses, car washing establishments and automotive service uses shall be encourage to located within the Employment Designation. - e) Shared access points, provisions for internal circulations and rear service lanes shall be incorporated wherever possible; - f) Home occupations shall be permitted accessory to a residential use; - g) Uses within the Downtown Commercial Area should be of a size and nature that reflects the role of the village as a local service centre and maintains its unique character; and, h) All development within the Downtown Commercial designation shall be subject to site plan control.
+Such parking lots shall be adequately landscaped and provide safe, accessible and convenient pedestrian access to the main shopping areas.
+The Zoning By-law may contain parking exemptions for Downtown Commercial uses; - New automotive uses, car washing establishments and automotive service uses shall be encourage to located within the Employment Designation. - e) Shared access points, provisions for internal circulations and rear service lanes shall be incorporated wherever possible; - f) Home occupations shall be permitted accessory to a residential use; - g) Uses within the Downtown Commercial Area should be of a size and nature that reflects the role of the village as a local service centre and maintains its unique character; and, - h) All development within the Downtown Commercial designation shall be subject to site plan control.